Here are some pictures of 1/4" Ford Blue with Reflective on top.

 Below you can see the Copreci and air mixer mounted to a bracket on the end of the pit.
 Remember, the air mixer and Copreci have to be calibrated to the burner or it won't work!
 There is no magic bullet, it's pure and simple knowledge.
 Propane Burners have to be dealt with great care.

-The glass that was installed was Ford Blue base glass.
+The glass that was installed was Ford Blue Base Glass.

 Done, simple and nice!